Ogboolpoor/Projects/README.md

 # Projects

 # Alchemy
-I have created a homebrew alchemy system for gurps or DnD to brew elixirs using selected ingridients https://github.com/Ogboolpoor/Alchemy_for_DND-Grups
+Homebrew alchemy system for gurps or DnD to brew elixirs using selected ingridients https://github.com/Ogboolpoor/Alchemy_for_DND-Grups

 # Retro Consoles